Go on to Part Five

 Jan.
 3 The

-various cities on FM radio stations affiliated with the ABC network.
-On television, the audio was
+on FM radio stations affiliated with the ABC network.
+On television, the audio was aired in mono,

 Newspaper notices of ABC Wide